apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

 *   dfs.namenode.path.based.cache.block.map.allocation.percent

     The percentage of the Java heap which we will allocate to the cached blocks map.
 The cached blocks map is a hash map which uses chained hashing.
 Smaller maps may be accessed more slowly if the number of cached blocks is large; larger maps will consume more memory.
 The default is 0.25 percent.

+*   dfs.datanode.pmem.cache.recovery

+    This parameter is used to determine whether to recover the status for previous cache on persistent memory during the start of DataNode.
+If it is enabled, DataNode will recover the status for previously cached data on persistent memory.
+Thus, re-caching data will be avoided.
+If this property is not enabled, DataNode will clean up the previous cache, if any, on persistent memory.
+This property can only work when persistent memory is enabled, i.e., `dfs.datanode.pmem.cache.dirs` is configured.

 ### OS Limits